 Video resource library by Google Analytics

-A video resource library might live on your website, on YouTube or Vimeo, or all of the above.
+A video resource library might live on your website, YouTube, or even Instagram — or all of the above.
 Google Analytics has multiple content hubs, but they have a great video resource library that lives on YouTube.

 The biggest mistake brands make with video libraries is user experience.
 Video content can’t stand on its own, especially when you have tons of tutorial videos.
 Google Analytics organizes its content hub with playlists that store everything from surveys to quick tips.